 Solvatten is a social enterprise based in Sweden, and we have one mission: To provide people living in developing countries with safe and hot water in a portable, environmentally-friendly way.

-We created a revolutionary way to provide clean water to under-served communities around the world and are pinpoint-focused on delivering the Solvatten Solar Safe Water System to customers, charities and distributors around the world.
+We created a revolutionary way to provide clean water to under-served communities worldwide and are pinpoint-focused on delivering the Solvatten Solar Safe Water System to customers, charities, and distributors around the world.
 We have formed partnerships with like-minded organizations and micro-financing institutions in efforts to increase reach and improve affordability.

 Living in Australia, Petra was struck by the abundance and intensity of natural sunlight.
 She was convinced that harnessing its strength could result in better water access to those living in poverty.